cbe453/arc-plato-shell/_episodes/01-connecting.md

 access to the system and will see a message saying so within the terminal.
 If you need to escape the authentication process you can hold the Control (<kbd>Ctrl</kbd>) key and press the <kbd>c</kbd> key to exit and start again.

-Note that you may want to paste in your password rather than typing it.
-Use <kbd>Ctrl</kbd> plus a right-click of the mouse to paste content from the clipboard to the PuTTY terminal.

-For those logging in with PuTTY it would likely be best to cover the terminal basics already mentioned above before moving on to navigating the remote system.

 ## Logging onto the system